YuexinChen96/8715-IOEnergy/README.md

 This project is a newly proposed project starting on semester 2, 2021.
 At this stage, the overall idea of Web Application is drafted and discussed with iO Energy.
 As of now, our client - iO Energy has designed a web dashboard to present basic information of the electricitt consumption for their customers.
 According to iO Energy's requirement, this project will focus on developing a Web Application to analyse and visualize the client's electricity consumption with required features and interface.

-## 2 Current Key Issues - TeachingBreak Week (5 Sep - 18 Sep)
+## 2 Current Key Issues - Week 8 (26 Sep - 2 Oct)
 > Show the main issues of the current week.
 This section will be updated weekly.
-1. Continue UI design modification.
-2. Continue calculation logic modification.
+1. Contact the client for database connection issue, and redesign the database for user consumption data.
+2. Collect energy cunsumption data from Opennem.
-3. Continue database implementation.
+3. Meeting with Techops for database discussion.
-4. Continue the front-end development.
+4. Start the Django framework implementation.
-5. Start the Django framework research.
+5. Start the front-end development for dashboard.
+6. Start to implement the AWS Cognito invocation.